 WHMIS is incorporated into the Occupational Health and Safety Act and is law in the province of Ontario.
-This legislation states that if you work with, or in proximity, to controlled products your employer must take several steps to insure that the information you need to work safely with those hazardous products is available to you and understood.
+This legislation states that if you work with, or in proximity to controlled products, the employer must ensure the information you need to work safely with those hazardous products is available to you and understood.

 The main elements of WHMIS are:

 - Labels provide basic information that a worker needs to know to safely use a hazardous product.